Calcium stones; Nephrolithiasis; Urolithiasis

 Chronic Kidney Disease

 People with kidney stones face a higher risk for chronic kidney disease, particularly if they also have diabetes, high blood pressure, or frequent urinary tract infections.
 Having chronic kidney disease, in turn, can increase the risk for a heart attack.
-Researchers have found that in general, kidney stones increase the risk for a heart attack by more than a third (as well as the risk for certain other disorders), independent of their effect on chronic kidney disease.
+Researchers have found that in general, kidney stones increase the risk for a heart attack by more than one third (as well as the risk for certain other disorders), independent of their effect on chronic kidney disease.

 It is very rare for kidney stones to cause kidney failure.
 However, some people have risk factors that make them more vulnerable to this serious complication, such as: